 Swimming is the perfect form of mental & physical exercise for anyone and everyone.
 It doesn't matter what age, shape or fitness level you are, you will benefit from a few laps up and down the pool.
-This gravity defying environment makes you feel weightless and takes pressure off your bones and joints.
-If you feel good you can swim fast and if you feel tired you can take it easy.
+This gravity-defying environment makes you feel weightless and takes the pressure off your bones and joints.
+If you feel good you can swim fast, and if you feel tired you can take it easy.
 No matter what the question is, swimming is the answer!

 The right mindset